 What's the minimum daily budget needed to test fitness app ads effectively on TikTok?

-Based on RocketShip HQ's experience, you need a minimum of $150/day per ad group (roughly $50/day per creative at 3 creatives per ad group) to exit the learning phase within 5-7 days.
+In our experience, you need a minimum of $150/day per ad group (roughly $50/day per creative at 3 creatives per ad group) to exit the learning phase within 5-7 days.

 According to TikTok's learning phase documentation, ad groups need approximately 50 conversion events within 7 days to optimize effectively, and at an average $6–$8 cost-per-trial for fitness apps, that math requires roughly $300–$400 in total spend per ad group during the learning window.